mythril-forge/vanilla-spells/spells/cantrips/primal-savagery.md

 ## Description
 You channel primal magic to cause your teeth or fingernails to sharpen, ready to deliver a corrosive attack.
-Make a melee spell attack against one creature within 5 feet of you.
+Make a Melee Spell Attack against one creature within 5 feet of you.
 On a hit, the target takes `1d10` acid damage.
 After you make the attack, your teeth or fingernails return to normal.